EATING DISORDER GROUP: Wednesdays at 6-7:30 PM

-South Florida's most unique eating disorder group is presented by both a Licensed Clinical Psychologist (Dr. Susie Mendelsohn) AND a Registered Dietitian (Kerry Fannon, CEDRD) making it the most comprehensive outpatient eating disorder group provided in the the local area utilizing meal outings, interactive activities, in group pot luck meals, workshops, family dynamics, and more.
+South Florida's most unique outpatient eating disorder group is presented by Dr. Susie Mendelsohn, Licensed Clinical Psychologist.
+This eating disorder group is the most comprehensive outpatient eating disorder group provided in the the local area utilizing meal outings, interactive activities, in group pot luck meals, workshops, family dynamics, and more.

 This Group is For Individuals Struggling With:

 - Bulimia Nervosa

 Eating Disorder Group Description: